High-dimensional Newey-Powell Test Via Approximate Message Passing: Decorrelation in AMP

 In applications, we consider a different method for decorrelation in the AMP.
 The validity of this type of decorrelation has been tested numerically in \citet[Table~3]{zhou2023automatic}.
 We utilize a ``generalized puffer transformation" on the data, resulting in transformed variables denoted as $\bm{{Y}} = F \tilde{\bm{Y}}$ and $\bm{{X}} = F \tilde{\bm{X}}$, where the transformed data satisfy the model $ \bm{ Y}= \bm{ X}\beta + F { \tilde{\bm\varepsilon}}. $ It is important to note that in our setting, $p>n$.
 To perform the transformation, we utilize matrices $\bm{U}\in\mathbbm{R}^{n\times n}$, $\bm{D}\in\mathbbm{R}^{n\times n}$, and ${\bm{V}}^\top\in\mathbbm{R}^{n\times p}$ obtained from the singular value decomposition $\bm{\tilde{X} = UDV^\top}$.
 The ``generalized puffer transformation" was originally proposed in \citet{jia2015preconditioning}, where the authors aimed to decorrelate the design matrix to bypass the so-called ``irrepresentable condition" for the Lasso regression.
 The ``generalized puffer transformation" uses $F = \sqrt{p/n} \bm{U \hat D U}^\top$ where $\bm{ \hat D}$ is a diagonal matrix with diagonal elements $\bm{\hat D}_{ii} = I({\bm D}_{ii} \le 1/\sqrt{n})\sqrt{n}+I({\bm D}_{ii} > 1/\sqrt{n})/{\bm D}_{ii}, i=1,\ldots,n$.
 Subsequently, we apply the AMP algorithm and conduct the hypothesis test using the transformed data $(\bm{{Y}}, \bm{{X}})$.

-Unlike the decorrelation step in \citet{candes2020phase,donoho2016high,zhao2022asymptotic}, our approach does not involve a transformation of $\beta$, thus is capable of preserving sparse structures.
+Unlike the decorrelation step in \citet{candes2020phase,donoho2016high,zhao2022asymptotic}, our approach does not involve a transformation of $\beta$.
+Thus, it can preserve sparse structures.
 When $p> n$, we cannot guarantee that $\bm{X}$ precisely satisfies Assumption~\ref{cond:design}, but the correlation is largely reduced, as observed in the numerical study.
 Moreover, on the transformed data, the error term becomes $F \tilde{\bm\varepsilon}$.
-Under the null hypothesis that the model \ref{eq:linearapproximation} is homoscedastic, we have verified that $F\tilde{\bm{\varepsilon}}$ is independent of the transformed design matrix $\bm X = \sqrt{p/n}\bm{U V^\top}$.
+Under the null hypothesis that the model \ref{eq: linear approximation of linear model} is homoscedastic, we have verified that $F\tilde{\bm{\varepsilon}}$ is independent of the transformed design matrix $\bm X = \sqrt{p/n}\bm{U V^\top}$.
 This observation suggests that the ``generalized puffer transformation" does not alter the null hypothesis.
 This explains why the proposed test retains its validity size, as demonstrated in our simulation study.
 For further details, please refer to Section~\ref{sec:6.2}.